prasanthsabnaveesu/Machine-Learning-with-R-Studio/README.md

 # Machine-learning-with-R

-In this repository, Machine Learning projets with R Studio are only available.
+In this repository, Machine Learning projets are developed with R Studio.